Yuna (singer, born 1992): Career with AOA

-Yuna is also part of sub-unit AOA Cream together with Shin Hye-jeong and Kim Chanmi.
+Yuna is also part of sub-unit AOA Cream together with Shin Hye-jeong and Im Do-hwa.
 The sub-unit released their first teaser on February 1, 2016.

 The music video teaser for title track I'm Jelly Baby was released on February 4, 2016.

 AOA Cream released their title track together with the MV on February 12, 2016.

 On January 1, 2021, Yuna's contract expired with FNC Entertainment, and she left the company.

-As actress
+As an actress

 Yuna has also had a successful, yet lesser known acting career, as she has played a lead role in the Japanese Musical "Summer Snow" in 2013, as well as playing another lead role in the comedic Korean web-drama "Prince's Prince" in February 2015.

 On October 20, 2013, Yuna sang for the OST "I'm Ok" for KBS's TV series Marry Him If You Dare.
 The song "I'm OK" is the theme song for the main character Na Mi-rae.

 In October 2016 it was announced that she will be part of the cast of a new web-drama Hot and Sweet playing Joon Young, a part-time food worker.
 The drama will premiere on October 20 and run for 8 episodes.
 Yuna also released 2 songs for the drama, one "Hot and Sweet" a duet with Choi Min-hwan and "Everything" a solo song.

 In 2016, Yuna has also been cast in another new web-drama 'My Old Friend'.
 The drama will be aired starting in mid November for 5 episodes through Naver TVCast.

 In 2017, Yuna was cast in the romantic comedy series Single Wife, scheduled for August 23.
 In June 2017, she sang the theme song for drama My Only Love Song, the song is called "Another You".

 Yuna sung the OST for tvN's A Korean Odyssey together with Shin Ji-min, the song is called "If You Were Me" and it was released on January 28, 2018.

-In 2019 Yuna together with Shin Hye-jeong and Kim Chanmi will take part in Lifetime's reality program AOA DaSaDanang Heart Attack Danang where the members will travel to Danang, Vietnam for an adventure.
+In 2019 Yuna together with Shin Hye-jeong and Im Do-hwa will take part in Lifetime's reality program AOA DaSaDanang Heart Attack Danang where the members will travel to Danang, Vietnam for an adventure.
 In July 2019, Yuna was cast in web drama Love Formula 11M as So-jin.

-As Yoga instructor
+As a yoga instructor

 After her departure from AOA, Yuna gave an update on her social media and revealed she had transformed into a yoga instructor and living a new life outside of the entertainment industry.